igem-waterloo/wiki2018/src/markdown/Model.md

 ## Error Dynamics of a Linearization of Our Model

 For a control system such as ours, the error dynamics are critical to derive.
-In order to make the dynamics feasible, we only consider the error dynamics of controlling a single population under this linear model:
+In order to make the dynamics feasible to compute, we only consider the error dynamics of controlling a single population under this linear model:

 \\[x_{k+1} = x_k + 0.025u_k + 0.05w_k,\\]